Best Ultrasonic Denture Cleaner Machine Options

 Step 4 – Turn On The Ultrasonic Cleaner

 Close the tank and turn the cleaner on.
-For units that have timers, it is best to run the cleaning cycle for as long as possible.
+For units that have timers, it is best to run the cleaning cycle for 5-6 minutes.
 This provides a complete cleaning of your dentures.
 If needed, you can also clean your dentures for a second cycle if you are not satisfied with the results from the first cleaning.
+However, it is mandatory to carefully read the manufacturer’s instructions to understand the maximum number of cycles that are allowed for denture cleaning to prevent overheating and damage to your dentures.

 Step 5 – Rinse Then Soak Your False Teeth